MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Update (Nov, 2022)

 **This book will be published jointly by Springer Nature and Tsinghua University Press**.
-It will be published probably in the second half of 2023.
+It will be printed probably in the second half of 2023.

 I have received some comments and suggestions about this book from some readers.
 Thanks a lot and I appreciate it.
 I am still collecting feedback and will probably revise the draft in several months.
 Your feedback can make this book more helpful for other readers!